 Finally, we futher identified the DA species between Kidney and Spleen samples.
-The number of species identified ranges from 6 by Diamond and 57 by Blastn (Table II.8).
+The number of species identified ranges from 6 by Diamond and 57 by BLASTN (Table II.8).
 More taxa was identified significantly abundant in the Kidney samples compare to the Spleen samples, especially in the genus level (Figure S8).
 Kaiju, the software identified the second highest number of distinct DA taxa at the species level, has five out of ten distinct taxa reported as Viruese (Figure S5).
 In general, Only 1 species (Leptospira interrogans) and 4 phylum taxa (“p__Spirochaetes”, “p__Bacteroidetes", "p__Cyanobacteria”, and “p__Proteobacteria”) was found overlapping with all software’s classifications (Figure S5, Figure S6).
 The Phylum taxon “p__Firmicutes” was identified from the classifications of all software as the DA taxon except for Diamond.
 Kaiju has identified the only virus taxon, “p__Negarnaviricota”, as a DA taxon.

 Leptospira detection.

 With the use of the nine software, Leptospira was identified in the three tissues of all four subjects, but each software has reported Leptospira in different samples (Table I).
 Centrifuge is the only software reported Leptospira in all 12 Rattus sample, where 8 unique Leptospira species has been identified (8 from the pathogenic group, 1 from the saprophytic group).
 Kaiju has also identified Leptospira from 9 out of 12 samples with 8 unique species (7 from the pathogenic group, 1 from the saprophytic group).
 Kraken2, following Centrifuge and Kaiju, has classified 6 Leptospira in 6 samples with 3 unique species all from the pathogenic group.
 Except for Metaphlan3, all software has identified Leptospira from R22.K and R28.K, which has 31 (SD: 3) and 84,344 (SD: 2.2) reads classified under Leptospira on average, respectively.
-Blastn and CLARK has also identified Leptospira from R22.L, which was also identified by Centrifuge, Kaiju, and Kraken2.
+BLASTN and CLARK has also identified Leptospira from R22.L, which was also identified by Centrifuge, Kaiju, and Kraken2.
 Metaphlan3 has only identified Leptospira in R28.K.
 All samples identified by at least three software has at least 30 reads classified under Leptospira in total (Table SIII.3).
 Samples that were only identified by Kaiju or Centrifuge has only 2 (R27.K, SD: 1) to 15 (R26.L, SD: 2) reads classified under Leptospira on average.
 In addition to differences in Leptospira diagnosis caused by the use of different software, diagnosis of Leptospira was different when different databases were used for Kraken2’s classification (Table SIII).
 Kraken2’s analyses with the maxikraken DB has identified Leptospira in all samples, while standard and customized DB has identified Leptospira in two Lung samples (R22.L and R27.L).
 Standard DB has also identified Leptospira in the three Spleen samples (R22.S, R27.S and R28.S).
 In addition to the metagenomics approaches, the diagnosis of Leptospira in the kidney samples was validated using three traditional methods (PCR/DFA/Culture), Leptopsira was identified in samples R22.K and R28K by all three methods, but only identified by PCR in samples R26.K.

 Discussion

 Profiling the microbial taxonomies from biological specimens allows a better understanding of the microbial communities of the samples collected for different fields of studies (Coyte, Schluter and Foster, 2015; Gilbert and Lynch, 2019).
 The field of metagenomics, developed with the advancement of NGS technologies, allows scientists to build a complete and discriminatory microbial profile with virus, archaea, and bacteria taxa for samples collected from their target of interest (Jovel et al., 2016).
-These metagenomic profiles can be used to detect relevant pathogens in clinical and epidemiological investigations (Qin et al., 2012; Knights, Lassen and Xavier, 2013) and to observe the interactions between a micro-ecosystem and its changing environment in ecological contexts (Handley, 2019).
+These metagenomic profiles can be used to detect relevant pathogens in clinical and epidemiological investigations (Qin et al., 2012; Knights, Lassen and Xavier, 2013) and to observe the interactions between a micro-ecosystem and its changing environment in the ecological contexts (Handley, 2019).